MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

 obtained significant overlap between target genes and **7 pathways/processes** related to CAKUT (pAdjusted <= 0.05).
 Results are presented in the :ref:`Table 14 <useCase2_OverlapResults>`.

-Top 5 of the significant overlaps between the vitamin A target genes and rare disease pathways

 .. _useCase2_OverlapResults:
 .. table:: - Significant overlap results between vitamin A target genes and pathways/processes related tp CAKUT
     :align: center